svenssonjoel/lispBM/doc/lbmref.md

 ![cons cell](images/cons_cell.png?raw=true "cons cell")

 A cons cell can be used to store a pair of values.
 You create a pair by sticking a value in both the car and cdr field of a cons cell using either `'(1 .
-2)` of `(cons 1 2)`.
+2)` or `(cons 1 2)`.

 ![pair](images/pair.png?raw=true "pair")